Sarah Ćosić

 Sarah Ćosić (born 14 April 1989) is a Croatian model and beauty pageant titleholder who was crowned Miss Universe Hrvatske 2009.
-She was represented her country in the Miss Universe 2009 and was placed Top 15.
+She represented her country in the Miss Universe 2009 and was placed Top 15.

 Early life

 Ćosić works as a model in Split, Croatia.

 Pageantry

 Miss Universe Hrvatske 2009

 Ćosić was crowned as Miss Universe Hrvatske 2009.

 Miss Universe 2009

-Ćosić was competed at the Miss Universe 2009 in Bahamas.
+Ćosić competed at the Miss Universe 2009 in Bahamas.
 She was the first Croatian representative to place in Miss Universe.